Antoine-Vuillet/MistyVR/README.md

 # Lore
-the player is plunged into a coma following recent events.
+The player is plunged into a coma following recent events.
 Guided by his cat Misty during his coma, he relives a recent memory of spending an evening with his group of friends around a campfire in the forest.
 During this dream, he talks and interacts with them until he witnesses a problematic situation.
 Faced with this revelation, the player must confront a moral dilemma that will jeopardize the relationships within the group.

 # Technical System
 - Game Engine: Unreal Engine <br>